Traditional Rose Turkish Delight Recipe is both Vegan and GF.

 Secondly you will be working with hot syrup.
 A burn from hot sugar syrup is serious, pay attention and save that glass of wine to drink while the candy is setting.
 Thank you for listening

 Line your tin or mold with oiled plastic wrap allowing, the extra to hang over the sides.
 I used a square 8X8" cookie tin.

-In a medium sized sauce pan, over medium heat, bring your sugar, 2 cups of the listed water, and zest to a boil.
+In a medium sized sauce pan, over medium heat, bring your sugar, 2 cups of the listed water, lemon juice and zest to a boil.
 Whisk until sugar is dissolved.
 Reduce your heat to medium low and keep the mixture at a simmer.
 Stir every few minutes with a wooden or silicone spoon.
 Clip your candy thermometer to the side of the pan and check until your syrup reaches 240 F (115 C).